tiftikhar775/BigTwo/README.md

 The same applies to the rest of the card combinations.

 # How to run
 Ensure you have the latest JDK installed on your system.

-Run the Main.java file and select the number of players you will play with (2 or 4).

-Your hand will be displayed in the console with a context menu.

-Select the option for the type of hand you will play (singles, double, triple, five-card, pass).
+Clone the repository to your system and run the Main.java file.

+Enjoy!